-The full cast of characters is pretty cryptic, but one of these characters seems to have a gun?
+The full cast of characters is pretty cryptic, but one of these characters seems to have a gun.

 The next Dragon Age should be a vast, compelling adventure.
 It can't come soon enough.

-Dragon Age: Dreadwolf is currently in development.
+Dragon Age: Dreadwolf Leaks

 This article was originally published on